 Dump Your Debt Faster

-Do you have credit card debt, a car loan, or student loans?
+Do you have credit card debt, a car loan or student loans?
 No doubt that it’s frustrating to see so much of your hard earned money going towards chipping away at your debt.
-However, knocking these different debts out systematically can free up your cash flow and allows you to have some more options.
+However, knocking these different debts out systematically can free up your cash flow and allow you to have some more options.

 Make Giving a Core Part of Your Budget

 I think many of us underestimate the benefits of giving, which is understandable when you’re living paycheck to paycheck.
 It can definitely be challenging to do all the things you want while also finding the time to help others, especially when it comes to money.